insure logo

 How does mortgage disability insurance work?

 Mortgage disability insurance covers mortgage payments if you become disabled.
-A policy provides monthly income to cover your mortgage payment if you were to become disabled and could no longer work.
+A policy provides monthly income to cover your mortgage payment if you can no longer work.
 It’s different from mortgage life insurance, which offers a death benefit to help your family pay for mortgage-related expenses after you die.

 Mortgage disability is typically best for people who are in high-risk occupations, such as roofing or fishery, who have a greater likelihood of injury on the job.